twisted-pear/mcfd/README.md

 Why?
 ----

-I needed the ECTS credits and found out that i had way too much time on my hands.
+I needed the ECTS credits and found out that I had way too much time on my hands.